 We plan for significant capital expenditures in 2003 and beyond and if we cannot generate the capital required for these capital expenditures and other ongoing operating expenses through operating cash flow and external financing activities, we may be materially adversely affected.
-We plan to continue to make significant capital expenditures to support our microprocessor and Flash memory products both in the near and long term, including approximately \$725 million during 2003.
+We plan to continue to make significant capital expenditures to support our microprocessor and Flash memory products both in the near and long term, including approximately \$192 million during the remainder of 2003.
 The capital expenditures projected for 2003 include those relating to the continued facilitization of Fab 30 and those relating to FASL LLC.
-These capital expenditures, together with ongoing operating expenses, will be a substantial drain on our cash flow and may also decrease our cash balances.
-The timing and amount of our capital requirements cannot be precisely determined at this time and will depend on a number of factors, including demand for products, product mix, changes in semiconductor industry conditions and competitive factors.
-We regularly assess markets for external financing opportunities including debt and equity.
+These capital expenditures, together with ongoing operating expenses, may be a substantial drain on our cash flow and may also decrease our cash balances.
+The timing and amount of our capital requirements cannot be precisely determined at this time and will depend on a number of factors, including debt and equity.
 Additional debt or equity financing may not be available when needed or, if available, may not be available on satisfactory terms.
 Our inability to obtain needed debt and/or equity financing would have a material adverse effect on us.

-In March 1997, AMD Saxony entered into the Dresden loan agreements and other related agreements.
+In March 1997, AMD Saxony entered into the Dresden Loan Agreements and other related agreements.
 These agreements require that we partially fund Fab 30 project costs in the form of subordinated and revolving loans to, or equity investments in, AMD Saxony.
 We currently estimate that the maximum construction and facilitization costs to us of Fab 30 will be \$2.7 billion when fully equipped by the end of 2005.
-We had invested \$2.2 billion as of June 29, 2003.
-If we are unable to meet our obligations to AMD Saxony as required under these agreements, we will be in default under the Dresden loan agreements, which would permit acceleration of \$627 million of indebtedness, as well as acceleration by cross-default of our obligations under our other borrowing arrangements.
+We had invested \$2.2 billion as of September 28, 2003.
+If we are unable to meet our obligations to AMD Saxony as required under these agreements, we will be in default under the Dresden Loan Agreements, which would permit acceleration of \$613 million of indebtedness, as well as a cross-default under the indentures governing the debentures and 4.5% Notes.

-FASL LLC, our majority owned subsidiary, continues to facilitize its manufacturing facilities in Aizu-Wakamatsu, Japan, known as FASL JV2 and FASL JV3 and in Austin, Texas, known as Fab 25.
-We expect that the maximum facilitization costs of FASL JV2 and FASL JV3 to FASL LLC will be \$1.8 billion when fully equipped.
+FASL LLC, our majority owned joint venture subsidiary, continues to facilitize its manufacturing facilities in Aizu-Wakamatsu, Japan, known as FASL JV2 and FASL JV3 and in Austin, Texas, known as Fab 25.
+We expect that the maximum facilitization costs of FASL JV2 and FASL JV3 to FASL LLC will be \$1.8 billion when fully equipped, a decrease from \$2.2 billion as a result of cost cutting measures.
+As of September 28, 2003, approximately \$1.7 billion has been funded.